Salesmanship Club of Dallas

 The golf tournament celebrates its 50th anniversary and moves to Trinity Forest Golf Club in Southern Dallas.

-The Salesmanship Club of Dallas celebrates its 100th anniversary of transforming children’s lives.
+The Salesmanship Club of Dallas celebrates its 100th anniversary.

 The AT&T Byron Nelson is cancelled due to COVID-19, and will be moved to TPC Craig Ranch in McKinney, Texas in 2021.